Install the Windows-Based User-ID Agent

 - Give the service account permissions to the User-ID Agent registry sub-tree:

-- Runregedt32and navigate to the Palo Alto Networks sub-tree in one of the following locations:
+- Runregedt32and navigate to the Palo Alto Networks sub-tree in the following location:HKEY_LOCAL_MACHINE\Software\Palo Alto Networks.

 - Right-click the Palo Alto Networks node and selectPermissions.